-After five decades of personal computing, it is important to re-visit the common paradigms used in the design and delivery of digital technologies.
+After five decades of personal computing, it was important to re-visit the common paradigms used in the design and delivery of digital technologies.
 The desktop metaphor for organizing and managing information has been transcended to include cloud services, mobile applications, sensor input, and machine-to-machine operations.
-Personal analytics have enabled the analysis of practices and physiological states to gain insights and tailor services to individuals and groups.
-Social computation, social media interactions, self-organizing enterprises, crowdsourcing models, and virtual reality have opened up new opportunities for engagements across the globe, transcending location and time.
+Personal analytics enabled the analysis of practices and physiological states to gain insights and tailor services to individuals and groups.
+Social computation, social media interactions, self-organizing enterprises, crowdsourcing models, and virtual reality opened up new opportunities for engagements across the globe, transcending location and time.

 We put forward the notion of a digital estate as a new metaphor for situating digital activities and recognizing the self in the digital medium.
-The notion implies both privileges and responsibilities for owning a digital estate, as well as the ability to transact assets.
-It allows us to reason about the legal, economic, and societal frameworks within which we are empowered to acquire and use digital services, create, acquire, and share content, data and experiences, create and control digital personae and assets gleaned over life-times, and pass them on.
+The notion implied both privileges and responsibilities for owning a digital estate, as well as the ability to transact assets.
+It allowed us to reason about the legal, economic, and societal frameworks within which we are empowered to acquire and use digital services, create, acquire, and share content, data and experiences, create and control digital personae and assets gleaned over life-times, and pass them on.

-As a crucial step towards imagining the future of digital estates, we invite explorations that relate to learning and passing on knowledge.
-We build on the momentum established by initiatives in e-portfolios, assessment, certifications, and the frontiers of collaboration, crowdsourcing, privacy, and security.
+As a crucial step towards imagining the future of digital estates, we invited explorations that relate to learning and passing on knowledge.
+We built on the momentum established by initiatives in e-portfolios, assessment, certifications, and the frontiers of collaboration, crowdsourcing, privacy, and security.
 The ‘learning and education’ thread of digital estates spans all life stages, from first words as infants and kindergarten plays, to formal education, professional learning, work portfolios, leisure interests, collaboration with others (for example, publishing with colleagues or reading e-books with grandchildren), and recapitulating content for posterity.

 Maneesh Agrawala: Designing an Interactive, Browsable Archive of Video-based Digital Estates